Loperamide: United States

 Loperamide was formerly a controlled substance in the United States.
 First, it was a Schedule II controlled substance.
 However, this was lowered to Schedule V. Loperamide was finally removed from control by the Drug Enforcement Administration in 1982, courtesy of then-Administrator Francis M. Mullen Jr.

 UK

-Loperamide can be sold freely to the public and is available in most supermarkets, convenience stores and chemists for the treatment of diarrhea and acute diarrhea associated with medically diagnosed irritable bowel syndrome to adults aged 18 years of age and older.
+Loperamide can be sold freely to the public and is available in most supermarkets, convenience stores and chemists for the treatment of diarrhea and acute diarrhea associated with medically diagnosed irritable bowel syndrome to adults 18 years of age and older.

 Economics

 Loperamide is available as a generic medication.
 In 2016, Imodium was one of the biggest-selling branded over-the-counter medications sold in Great Britain, with sales of £32.7 million.

 Brand names

 Loperamide was originally sold as Imodium, and many generic brands are sold.

 Off-label/unapproved use

 Loperamide has typically been deemed to have a relatively low risk of misuse.
 In 2012, no reports of loperamide abuse were made.
 In 2015, however, case reports of extremely high-dose loperamide use were published.
 The primary intent of users has been to manage symptoms of opioid withdrawal such as diarrhea, although a small portion derive psychoactive effects at these higher doses.
 At these higher doses central nervous system penetration occurs and long-term use may lead to tolerance, dependence, and withdrawal on abrupt cessation.
 Dubbing it "the poor man's methadone", clinicians warned that increased restrictions on the availability of prescription opioids enacted in response to the opioid epidemic were prompting recreational users to turn to loperamide as an over-the-counter treatment for withdrawal symptoms.
 The FDA responded to these warnings by calling on drug manufacturers to voluntarily limit the package size of loperamide for public-safety reasons.
 However, there is no quantity restriction on number of packages that can be purchased, and most pharmacies do not feel capable of restricting its sale, so it is unclear that this intervention will have any impact without further regulation to place loperamide behind the counter.
 Since 2015, several reports of sometimes-fatal cardiotoxicity due to high-dose loperamide abuse have been published.